Installation

 cd compytools

-micromamba create -n compytools-env -c conda-forge python=3.12 cmake make gfortran
+conda create -n compytools-env -c conda-forge python=3.12 cmake make gfortran

-micromamba activate compytools-env
+conda activate compytools-env

 Finally, the package can be installed (with additional packages needed for developments) with